 The good news is that a growing number of employers are coming around to the positives of flexible working for both employers and employees.

-2. Talk to friends and family and ask if they know of employers who are particularly open to flexible working.
+Speak to the people in your life, and ask if they know of employers who are particularly open to flexible working.
 Use your networks and social media such as Facebook and LinkedIn to find out about any potential vacancies.
 People are often more willing to hire someone on a flexible basis if they already know them, for instance, they are an ex-colleague or recommended by someone who they trust.